afridi7/air/README.md

-# Air - Monitor Mode Toggler
+# air - Monitor Mode Toggler Shortcut
-Air is a monitor mode shortcut for the Linux Shell environment.
-This simple bash script allows users to conveniently switch the wireless network adapter to monitor mode and back.
-It is designed to streamline the process of toggling monitor mode for network analysis and related tasks.
+air is a simple bash script allows users to conveniently toggle the wireless network adapter to monitor mode and back.

 ## Requirements